tvierb/rpnc/README.md

 # rpnc

-a console "pocket" calculator with rpn. will be programmable. just for fun.
+A console "pocket" calculator with rpn. will be programmable. just for fun.